skip to Main Content

 Acts 2:42: “And they devoted themselves to the apostles’ teaching and the fellowship, to the breaking of bread and the prayers.”

-While this verse provides a beautiful and essential snapshot of the early church’s life, it is a grave hermeneutical error to use this descriptive passage in isolation to define a church, while ignoring the prescriptive instructions given later in the epistles that detail its necessary structure and authority.
+While this verse provides a beautiful and essential snapshot of the early assembly life, it is a grave hermeneutical error to use this descriptive passage in isolation to define an assembly, while ignoring the prescriptive instructions given later in the epistles that detail its necessary structure and authority.

 1. Acts 2:42 is Descriptive, Not Exhaustively Prescriptive.

-The Book of Acts is primarily a historical narrative—a description of what the early church did.
-The Epistles (like 1 Timothy, Titus, 1 Corinthians) are primarily prescriptive—they contain commands for how the church must be organized and governed for all time.
-To build a doctrine of the church on Acts 2 alone is like looking at a photograph of a family eating dinner and concluding that a family is defined solely by that activity, while ignoring the legal and relational structures (marriage, parenthood) that actually define the family unit.
+The Book of Acts is primarily a historical narrative—a description of what an early assembly did.
+The Epistles (like 1 Timothy, Titus, 1 Corinthians) are primarily prescriptive—they contain commands for how the assembly must be organized and governed for all time.
+To build a doctrine of the assembly on Acts 2 alone is like looking at a photograph of a family eating dinner and concluding that a family is defined solely by that activity, while ignoring the legal and relational structures (marriage, parenthood) that actually define the family unit.

 2. The “Prayers” in Context Reinforce Physical Gathering.